tanjiro-ka/ghibli-hub/README.md

 A full-stack web application for **Studio Ghibli movie enthusiasts**.
 Organize, track, and review your favorite Studio Ghibli films and characters.

+> [!NOTE]
-> **📚 Note:** This is a **personal learning project** built to practice full-stack web development, database design, and API development.
+> This is a **personal learning project** built to practice full-stack web development, database design, and API development.
 It is an independent educational project created to demonstrate software engineering skills and build portfolio experience.
 Not affiliated with or derived from any existing projects.

----

 ## 📋 Overview